domeengine/dome/docs/modules/input.md

 #### `static y: Number`
 The y position relative to the Canvas.
 This accounts for the window being resized and the viewport moving.

+#### `static hidden: Boolean`
+Controls whether the mouse cursor is shown or hidden.
+You can set and read from this field.

 ### Static Methods

 #### `static isButtonPressed(name: String/Number): Boolean`